 Perfect Apple Pie Fall Recipe

 Until the end of October, the people of Southern California will flock to locations like Julian, California, to go apple picking.
 While we probably won’t get out there this year because of our lingering travel concerns, I feel like we could turn to our local Farmers’ Market to source some wonderfully tart apples to make the “Perfect Apple Pie” recipe from my mother’s “Better Homes & Gardens New Cookbook” that came out in 1962.
 Every time I see the cookbook’s cover, I can’t help but smile and think of mom.
 Of course, it doesn’t hurt that this pie (when done well) is terrific!
 It is challenging, and it has been a long time since I’ve tried a lattice top, but I think I’m going to give it a whirl.
-Stay tuned!
+Update: I did it!
+You can find the recipe, photos, and tips here.

 These are the baking/cooking goals that celebrate September’s bounty and our desire to keep the kitchen humming.
 Wish us luck!